bdo311/metagene-maker/README.md

 Report a histogram of region sizes for processed regions in region space (not chr space)

-Parse blocks for multi exon regions in the input bed file and turn these into a new object that has a method that can map bin space onto chr space and vice versa (SNF working on currently)

 Configuration file (see example.conf for an example)
 --------

-### Parameters
-**name:** the name appended to all output files

-**parentDir:** the folder where all output subfolders will be located (see below for directory structure)

-**organism:** either hg19 or mm9 depending on organism

-**threads:** number of processors used

 ### Bedgraph columns
 **folder:** the name of the sample (should also be the name of the folder where sample-specific intermediate files will be made)